 Pi is a constant, even though it is mathematically speaking an irrational number.
 The old paradigm was referred to as squaring the circle.
 The square was a metaphor for the material realm and the circle metamorphosed the Akashic realm or ethereal (spiritual if you insist) place in the words of Ervin Laszlo.
 But with all these formations, it’s easy for one to see that that dictum has been turned on its head to become in Micheal’s words: “Circling the Square.”
 Therefore, the spiritual impetus, the creative spark and lastly, the practical intention was born within my fertile imagination.
 For jayöh, it’s always a dialectic and it’s always a dynamic factor with many interweaving phenomena.
 Karma, karma, karma.
 ‘Nuff said?

 The one nail that escaped metal detection.
 In about 3″ on one end with over 175 yrs. of growth over top.
-Took the edge off a brand new chain.
+The steel nail took the edge off a brand new chain.
 Oh well; that’s what 3/16″ files were invented for, eh?

-A 15″ bar does not cut completely though a 20″ slab.
+A 15″ bar does not cut completely through a 20″ slab.
 Not too shabby, as the last time I did this sort of cut was circa 1974.

-Rib blades (5º filings create shavings when cutting with the grain, not sawdust.
+5º filings make a rip-blade.
+These create shavings, when cutting with the grain, not sawdust.

 The beginning of ‘the hook’.
 I was really hooked with the Barbury Castle Pi of 2008!

 What we cut off, we add on below, thereby extending the top bow curve.

 Chopping the mortise and electrical conduit on the underside of the top bow.